uruws/uws/docs/devops.md

 ## Jobs queue

-Some commands, like in example `meteor-build`, add the job to the tasks queue so the job can run in the background to avoid connection issues and to ensure that no more than one (large/big) job will be running at the same time.
+Some commands, like in example `app-build`, add the job to the tasks queue so the job can run in the background to avoid connection issues and to ensure that no more than one (large/big) job will be running at the same time.